Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

 To make our life easy we will use [ezdrm](http://ezdrm.com) to help us with multi-drm.
 I recommend ezdrm because of the level of support you will receive.
 It took me some time to figure out small details as not much material was available online hence quick support becomes very important in such cases.

 As for this article we will use ffmpeg, Bento4 and Jwplayer to get the job done.
 You can also replace them with some alternatives after checking how the whole process works.
-So I would recommend to have some familarity with liraries like ffmpeg and bento4 before you move forward.
+So I would recommend to have some familarity with libraries like ffmpeg and bento4 before you move forward.
 DRM is a complex system with multiple moving parts so getting yourself familiar with ecosystem would go a long way.

 * For more details on ffmpeg please check this post about [creating a cloud computing platform from scratch](http://aameer.github.io/cloud-computing-101/) or [ffmpeg docs](ffmpeg.org).
 * For bento4 you can check [bento4 docs](http://bento4.com/).